Configure Prometheus Remote Write

 Rate Limit

-The default limits are configured set for each user and can be raised as required.
+The default limits for each user can be raised as required.
 The defaults are good for most users, and the limits help protect against any misconfigurations.

 Team Scoping